scraptechguy/scraptechguy/README.md

 ### Hello there 👋, I'm Rosťa

-If I ain't active here, I'm either reading, doing physics, exercising, or being a waste man.
+If I ain't active here, I'm either reading, doing engineering, exercising, or being a waste man.

 _________________________________________________________________